groggero95/tsca/REPORT.md

 $ make test
 ```

-It will generate a file called `test_main` in the same folder.
+It will generate an executable file called `test_main` in the same folder, which constitutes the interface between the `bigint` library and the Python test environment.
+The `bigint` library is also compiled in the process.
 Enter then the folder `test`:

 ```bash
 $ cd test